Mayank RSS

 With an API in mind, we can start working towards it.

-First up, we’ll store the trigger and tooltip as instance variables.
+Next, we’ll store the trigger and tooltip as instance variables.

 2. The tooltip itself is a new element that we’ll create and add at the end of the <body> (to avoid stacking context issues).
 It will contain the text from the text attribute and be hidden by default.
 It will also be hidden from assistive technologies using aria-hidden, because we don’t want duplicate announcements.